 However, the article notes that, following a change of management, and addressing both the external market requirements and the historic problem, changes did start to be seen, and some improvements – slowly – started to show.

-This illustrates something that Global Integration regularly sees in matrix organisations: benchmarking is never perfect, as it is hard to compare “like with like” … but it can be useful in so far as it focusses management attention on the differences, and shows where to look for potential improvements.
+This illustrates something that Global Integration regularly sees in matrix organizations: benchmarking is never perfect, as it is hard to compare “like with like” … but it can be useful in so far as it focusses management attention on the differences, and shows where to look for potential improvements.

 The numbers themselves are much less important that the actions taken to address the underlying issues.
 As long as the reasons for differences are addressed – and not simply used as an excuse for relatively lower performance – changes and improvements will occur over time.
 Just don’t expect them to happen overnight!